Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 4. Executing Spatial Queries & Topology Checks

-The true power of this architecture emerges during analytical queries.
-Bounding box filters should always be applied first to leverage the R-tree index, followed by precise geometric predicates:
+Apply bounding box filters first to leverage the R-tree index, then apply precise geometric predicates:

 bbox_query = """